slidinghead/Silly-Little-Spellbook/README.md

 Right now I'm just adding a "spell search" feature to pull up spell info but I'll probably add more to the general UI and features

 TODO:
-- figure out exactly how much info I want to show on a search
+- ~~figure out exactly how much info I want to show on a search~~
+- ~~display spells by class/~~subclass
-- display spells by class/subclass
+- Separate class spells by level (currently sorted but not clearly)
 - improve UI
+- figure out how to compile a python program